 The PS5 is a meaningful evolution of Sony’s achievements with its predecessor.
-It’s a gorgeously accessible machine with a forward-thinking plan for the coming generation, whether that’s through its nuanced SSD technology or growing library of worthwhile exclusives.
-Combine this with a compelling user interface, strong slate of launch experiences and a general ecosystem that embraces what came before it, and the PS5 is one of the best openers to a new generation we’ve had in some time.
-Once developers begin to truly test this new hardware, we’re all in for a treat.
+It’s a gorgeously accessible machine with a forward-thinking plan for the current generation, whether that’s through its nuanced SSD technology or the 4K-capable graphics power.
+Combine this with a compelling user interface, growing selection of exclusive experiences and a general ecosystem that embraces what came before it, and the PS5 is one of the best consoles you can buy right now.

 - Lags behind Series X and S when it comes to loading times

 - Capable of 4K resolution:Can play supported games at an ultra-sharp 4K resolution, offering far more detail and image sharpness than the PS4.

 - Supports ray tracing:The new ray tracing technology allows for enhanced in-game lighting and reflectiong.

 - Super-speedy SSD:The integrated SSD allows the PS5 to blaze through loading screens.
 You’re also able to upgrade the SSD storage if needed.

 The PlayStation 5 is Sony’s most recent games console, flaunting cutting-edge features such as a 4K performance, variable refresh rate and an SSD so fast that loading screens are becoming a thing of the past.

 The PS5 first launched back in 2020, and was so popular that it was near impossible to find in stores.
 That frenzy has died down now, and is generally easy to find in stock on various retailers, both in store and online.